Healing After Infidelity: What Doesn't Work.

 Kept trying to push him into brokenness but only because I thought we would heal faster.

-Second was “Blamed myself for my mate’s failure and tried to become someone I’m not.”
-This can occur because the unfaithful spouse blames their mate for what they did (to push away their guilt) and the betrayed spouse accepts the blame.
-It can also come from their fear of losing the relationship after the affair.
-The fear of the loss of the marriage can cause them to blame themselves.
-It’s interesting that men were almost twice as likely to do this as women.
+This can occur because the unfaithful spouse blames their mate for their behavior, often to push away their guilt, and the betrayed spouse accepts the blame.
+These feelings and behaviors can also come from their fear of losing the relationship after the affair.
+It's interesting that men were almost twice as likely to do this as women.
 Examples of this type of comment were:

 I kept thinking it was my fault and tried to become someone I am not.